-23. Works as Executed - Site Stormwater Drainage System
+18. Works as Executed - Site Stormwater Drainage System

-Prior to the issue of an Occupation Certificate, the Principal Certifier must be provided with Certification by a suitably qualified Civil Engineer who holds current Chartered Engineer qualifications with the Institution of Engineers Australia (CPEng) or current Registered Professional Engineer qualifications with Professionals Australia (RPEng) that:
+Prior to the issue of a Subdivision Certificate, the Principal Certifier must be provided with Certification by a suitably qualified Civil Engineer who holds current Chartered Engineer qualifications with the Institution of Engineers Australia (CPEng) or current Registered Professional Engineer qualifications with Professionals Australia (RPEng) that:

 - a.
 The stormwater drainage system has been constructed in accordance with the approved design and relevant Australian Standards; and - b.
-Works-as-executed plans of the stormwater drainage system certified by a Registered Surveyor, to verify that the drainage system has been constructed, OSD/OSR system commissioned and stormwater quality improvement device(s) and any pump(s) installed in accordance with the approved design and relevant Australian Standards have been submitted to Council.
 The works-as-executed plan(s) must show the as built details in comparison to those shown on the drainage plans approved with the Construction Certificate.
 All relevant levels and details indicated must be marked in red on a copy of the Principal Certifier stamped Construction Certificate plans.